I am the proud owner of a snake plant and feel it is a wonderful plant to have around.

-Few plants possess the dramatic beauty of the Sansevieria, also knows as the snake plant.
-This beautiful plant has long, elegant leaves making it a favorite choice of homeowners and decorators.
+Few plants possess the dramatic beauty of the Sansevieria, also known as the snake plant.
+This beautiful plant has long, elegant leaves that make it a favorite choice of homeowners and decorators.
 Almost every office space that contains plants has a Sansevieria.

-Over twenty years ago, I was given a small snake plant as a gift.
-I immediately was drawn to its distinctive, sword-like leaves and dark green color.
+Over 20 years ago, I was given a small snake plant as a gift.
+I was immediately drawn to its distinctive, sword-like leaves and dark green color.
 I still have that plant in its original pot, and it is now taller than I am!
 I also have several young plants that I have started from the original plant.

 The snake plant (also known as mother-in-law's tongue or Saint George's sword) is one of the easiest plants to grow.
 It is beautiful, dramatic, very simple to care for, and very hard to kill.
 They are also inexpensive to purchase and easy to find.
 If you pay attention, you'll see snake plants everywhere.
 You simply can't go wrong with this beautiful plant.

 The scientific name for the snake plant is Sansevieria trifasciata, and it is of the family Asparagaceae.
 There are approximately 70 species of these plants, which are native to Africa and Brazil.

 It is a flowering, evergreen plant which spreads by way of creeping rhizomes.
 The dark green leaves grow up two to four feet long and are approximately 2.5 inches wide.
 Some plants have variegated leaves which are dark green with yellow around the edges.